tusharchutani/polaris-react/src/components/Frame/README.md

       <Page title="Account">
         <Layout>
           <Layout.AnnotatedSection
-            title="Billing details"
+            title="Account details"
-            description="We will use this as your billing information."
+            description="Jaded Pixel will use this as your account information."
           >
             <Card sectioned>
               <FormLayout>